tcosolutions/betterscan/README.md

 That's it.

-Read more below for GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App, DefectDojo etc.
+Read more below for GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App, DefectDojo.

+Sample integrations for BitBucket Pipelines, GitLab CI, Google CloudBuild, CircleCI, Jenkins, TravisCI are also provided.

 # What it does